rubyfu/RubyFu/en/module_0x1__basic_ruby_kung_fu/string.md

 puts "RubyFu".yellow.bold
 ```

-To under stand this codes let's to explain it
+To understand this code, let's explain it with a diagram

 ```
 \033  [0;  31m